-Finally, our brief urges the Court to reaffirm Roe and Casey’s viability line.
-The brief makes clear that no other line does a better job of both protecting the individual’s right to abortion while accommodating the interests of the government, and Mississippi offers no workable alternative to that line.
+Finally, our brief urged the Court to reaffirm Roe and Casey’s viability line.
+The brief made clear that no other line does a better job of both protecting the individual’s right to abortion while accommodating the interests of the government, and Mississippi offers no workable alternative to that line.

 September 20, 2021